Gilly7CE/Gilly7CE-Carpet-Addons/README.md

 ## regenChunks (to be implemented)
 Allows you to regenerate chunks in survial by holding a book, typing .s in chat and standing over a hopper.
 This will then kick you from the game and when you relog the chunk will have been regenerated.
 This brings in behaviour from a bug exploit discovered by Andrew which worked in 1.17.0 and prior.
 USE WITH CAUTION.
+## restoreRNGManipulation
+Allows you to use RNG manipulation from the 1.12 and prior days!
 ## sandFromSandstone (to be implemented)
 Blowing up sandstone with tnt will drop sand.
 Same is true for redsandstone to redsand.